Mertzdawg/NewsApp/README.md

 * Use of Conductor
 * Glide for image handling

-For bonus points, the project can make use of the following (this isn’t required, but it refers to technologies we use at Adapt):
+For bonus points, the project can make use of the following:
 * RxJava